Diary of George William Edward Clark, January 1941 - September 1942 - Part 6

 think it must be part of their plan to 'lose' us!

 scenery.
-Large hotel on opposite 'GRAND HOTEL'
+Large hotel on opposite side 'GRAND HOTEL'

 All winter sports!
 A lot of 'week enders' reminds me of